-Before starting graduate school, she spent several years teaching middle- and high-school English, reading, and standardized test preparation.
+Before starting graduate school, Elizabeth spent several years teaching middle- and high-school English, reading, and standardized test preparation.
 She has worked with students on all skill levels, from remedial to on-level to honors students, and she has taught children with various exceptionalities, including ADD/ADHD, dyslexia, dysgraphia, giftedness, and emotional/behavioral disorders.
 She has tutored both public and private-school students.
-She loves individual tutoring because she enjoys tailoring her educational techniques to help specific learners succeed.
+She loves individual tutoring because she enjoys being able to customize lessons to help specific learners succeed.

 Before becoming a teacher, Elizabeth was a copy editor and reporter at the Concord Monitor, an award-winning newspaper in New Hampshire.
 She continues to work as a journalist; among the publications that have featured her pieces are the Times-Picayune, the Village Voice and the website of the Washington Post.
 She brings to her writing instruction her experiences as an editor of thousands of articles and as a coach for thousands of academic essays.
 She has edited dissertation chapters for students at institutions such as MIT, Columbia, and Washington University in St. Louis, in subjects as varied as inorganic chemistry, law, and forensic anthropology.
-No matter what the topic or genre, she prizes readability and clarity in writing, and she helps her students develop those qualities in their own pieces.
+No matter what the topic or genre, she prizes readability and clarity in writing, and she helps her students develop those qualities in their pieces.

 Elizabeth’s favorite pastimes are reading, writing, and editing.
 She enjoys finding a favorite coffeehouse in each neighborhood where she tutors.
 She also enjoys playing her violin, hearing live music, walking around the city, and exploring the geography and culture of New York.